The Campfire

 Proximal Vs. Ultimal cause

-There's a concept in anthropology called "Ultimal vs. Proximal Cause " Ultimal meaning "if you keep doing that, ultimately this will happen".
-Proximal meaning, close enough to see and experience for yourself.
+There's a concept in anthropology called "Ultimal vs. Proximal Cause " Ultimal means "if you keep doing that, ultimately this will happen".
+Proximal means, close enough to see and experience for yourself.

 The average caveman will say "Cha, whatev" if you tell him that a week from now, a lion will be chasing him, and he better prepare for that now.